Selective high schools and opportunity class placement procedures

 Of the 4 agricultural selective high schools, 3 have places for boarders, where students live at the school during the school term.

-To be considered for boarder placement, parents and/or carers must select the boarder option on the online application form rather than the day option, and accurately complete the details about distance and travel times.
+**If applying for boarder places at Hurlstone Agricultural High School, select the boarder option on the online application form rather than the day option, and accurately complete the details about distance and travel times.

 The boarder selection committees give higher priority to applicants living in isolated areas than to applicants living in other country areas and cities.

 Fees will be payable for boarding.
 The department offers 2 financial support programs for eligible families whose children must board away from home to obtain secondary education.
-Refer to rural and remote education scholarships for further information or contact the rural and distance education team.
+Refer to Scholarships and allowances for rural students for further information or contact the Rural and distance education team.

-If, after gaining a boarding place, parents and/or carers want to change to a day place, they will need to apply in the following year – refer to Selective high schools –Years 8 to 12 applications.
+If, after gaining a boarding place, parents and/or carers want to change to a day place, they will need to apply in the following year (refer to the application process for Selective high schools –Years 8 to 12 applications).
 Students cannot transfer directly from a boarder to a day place.

 3.6 Apply for a place at Aurora College

 Aurora College has ‘virtual’ opportunity classes and selective high school places for students attending a non-selective government school in a rural or remote area.
-Aurora College is only available to students attending an authorised host school (refer to Find an opportunity class and Find a selective high school).
+Aurora College is only available to students attending an authorised host school (refer to Find an opportunity class and Find a selective high school for lists of authorised host schools).

 Students attend their local government schools (host schools) and join the following online classes: